 Indiana State University has a solid reputation, and it offers an equally solid nursing education.
 The school’s RN to BSN program is ideal for RNs looking to achieve a bachelor’s degree in nursing.
 It also offers a respected graduate program for those seeking to further their education, albeit at a higher price than some other schools on the list.

 Indiana State University was originally founded in 1965, a century after the founding of the original Indiana State Normal School.
 The school has been accredited by the Higher Learning Commission and the North Central Association of Colleges and Schools since 1915, and it offers a myriad of traditional and distance learning programs, such as an RN to BSN program and an LPN to BSN program, allowing current nurses to further their nursing education.
 The school also offers numerous master’s programs as well as a Doctor of Nursing Practice program, all of which are approved by the Indiana State Board of Nursing.
-With a price tag of only $3,949 per semester, Indiana State University is an affordable option for anyone in search of a quality nursing education.
+With a price tag of only $3,949 per semester, Indiana State University is an affordable option for anyone in search of quality nursing education.

 Tuition – $5,869 per semester

-The price tag for a nursing degree from East Carolina University may be a little higher than other colleges and universities on the list, but the school’s high quality score cannot be ignored.
+The price tag for a nursing degree from East Carolina University may be a little higher than other colleges and universities on the list, but the school’s high-quality score cannot be ignored.
 The heralded school offers a myriad of premier nursing programs, including the RN to BSN program, RN to MSN program, Doctor of Nursing Practice program, and a variety of MSN programs with specialties in Nursing Leadership, Clinical Nurse Specialist, Adult-Gerontology, Neonatal, Midwifery, Nurse Education, Anesthesia, and Family Nurse Practitioner.

 Tuition – $6,555 per semester

 Due to the fact that Clarkson College has one of the highest U.S. News and World Report quality scores on the list, it is not surprising that the tuition cost is noticeably higher.
 However, the college is still much more affordable than many other nursing programs across the nation.
-At Clarkson College, students have a wide range of nursing programs to choose from, such as the BSN program, LPN to BSN program, and RN to BSN program, each of which are specifically designed for those who want to pursue their bachelor’s degree but are already working in the nursing field.
+At Clarkson College, students have a wide range of nursing programs to choose from, such as the BSN program, LPN to BSN program, an RN to BSN program, each of which is specifically designed for those who want to pursue their bachelor’s degree but are already working in the nursing field.
 For those who have already earned their bachelor’s degree in nursing, an MSN program is also available.
 Furthermore, a post-master’s certificate program is also available.

 Tuition – $6,615 per semester